kktec/gsheets/README.md

 NOTE:
 The building feature is provided to allow simple data dumps and some simple styling.
 It does NOT currently support cell/row merging.

 The older feature, ExcelFile, can be used to provide some of this but there is no intent to further build on this.
 It will be deprecated once all of its features are provided.
+The tests clearly show how to use the new styling support.

 It assumes a simple grid on the specified worksheet, by name or index, originating at a specified startRowIndex (default is 0) and columnIndex (default is 0).
 If no worksheet is specified, the first will be used.

 A simple example of building a Workbook with a Sheet with 1 header row and 3 data rows of 5 columns:

-	WorkbookBuilder builder = new WorkbookBuilder(true)     // true for.xlsx, false for .xls
-    Workbook workbook = builder.workbook {
+	WorkbookBuilder builder = new WorkbookBuilder(true)     // true for .xlsx, false for .xls Workbook workbook = builder.workbook {
         def fmt = new SimpleDateFormat('yyyy-MM-dd', Locale.default)
         sheet('sheet 1') {